Root-App/root-drive-science-rn-demo/README.md

 ### Android

-In `MainApplication.java`, initialize the library like so:
+In `MainApplication.java`, import and initialize the library like so:

 ```java
 import com.joinroot.drivesciencedemolibrary.DriveScienceDemoLibraryModule;